 Kenny Rivero: The Floor Is Crooked

-New York City-based painter Kenny Rivero presents The Floor Is Crooked, a solo exhibition of drawings, paintings, and sculptures that focuses on works made over the last 10 years.
+New York City-based painter Kenny Rivero presents The Floor Is Crooked, a solo exhibition of paintings that focuses on works made over the last 10 years.
 This exhibition is intended to be an investigation of Rivero’s artistic practice and a focused look at themes that have been present in his work for the last decade.

 Through his practice, Rivero aims to deconstruct histories and identities he’s been conditioned to accept as absolute.
 As the artist states, “through the lens of my evolving relationship to fear, love, death, intimacy, violence, power, and aloneness, my work addresses themes of Dominican and American identity, Afro-Caribbean symbologies, socio-geographic solidarity, cultural and familial expectations, race, and masculinity.”